xmkg/hadouken/README.md

 #### Installing project-specific tools to development environment container

+##### Method 1: Using .hadouken.bootstrap.sh

 It is possible to run post-install commands in development environment container.
-To do that, create a script file named `hadouken.bootstrap.sh` at project root directory.
+To do that, edit the script file named `.hadouken.bootstrap.sh` at project root directory.
 This script file will be run when development environment container is built for first time.

-You can use `apt` or `pip` to install the packages you desire.
+ > ![exclamation-mark] You can use `apt` or `pip` to install the packages you desire.
 As a rule of thumb, always check whether the third party dependency is available as conan package.
 If so, use conan to satisfy your project's dependency.

 ```bash
 # Project requires boost, so install it.